le717/webring/README.md

 - Optional linkrot event logging to [Discord](https://discord.com/) channel
   - Text error log fallback if disabled

-### Auto-embed JavaScript
+### Auto-embed feature

+Starting with version 1.3.0, a JavaScript file is provided to generate and embed a simple rendering of the webring into your site.
+It includes the entire ring in the script, preventing any additional requests to fetch ring entries.

-Starting with version 1.3.0, TODO: write me!
+TODO: write me!

+Note this could potentially be slow, depending on the number of entries in the ring.
+This script is also not minified, which could also increase your page load time.
+If you want or need greater control over loading and displaying the ring, it is suggested to manually call the ring's root URL to fetch the entries and display them as you desire.

 ## Required Secrets